rhyrak/go-schedule/DEV_README.md

 * If congested and Elective, 5
 * Otherwise 3

-congested means that a department has 11 or more elective courses in its 4th year.
+congested means that a department has 11 or more elective courses in its 4th year. </br> </br>
+Additionally, we try to spread out the courses across the week evenly by having a soft AKTS limit for each day that is ignored when it is exceeded on all days of the week.

 ### General Program Structure